davidlivingstone627-lang/First-day/README.md

 //This is also a line to add for contribution register Sat in THE BAG
 We restart familiarization of git and github
+Return to forms and do all the 4 lessons